MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator.md

 ## Linux based Emulator (Preview)

 The next generation of the Azure Cosmos DB Emulator is entirely linux based.
-As such, it supports running on Apple silicon series or Microsoft ARM chip, without requiring any workarounds to install a Windows virtual machine.
+It supports running on Apple silicon series or Microsoft ARM chips, without requiring any workarounds to install a Windows virtual machine.

+> [!IMPORTANT]
+> This version of the emulator currently supports [gateway mode](./nosql/sdk-connection-modes.md#available-connectivity-modes) only, with a select subset of features (see [below](#feature-support)).
+It only supports the NoSQL API.

 ### Components